 +I realize I am definitely attracted to women and I claim that the next person I date will be a woman.
 I think I’m a lesbian now.
 I don’t feel comfortable with the idea of being attracted to both men and women.
 But I fall for another guy, and we move to California.

 +I attend San Francisco Pride and decide to wear pasties to the parade.
 I’m unable to be a spectator because so many people are looking at my breasts adorned with rainbow heart pasties.
 A Getty Images photographer asks to take my picture and I smile and pose.
 Later, when I search for my image, I see that the photographer has left out my face and only included my torso, prominently objectifying my breasts.
-I am angered and realize that because San Francisco Pride (being more progressive) is more of a celebration than Pride in North Carolina it has actually become a breeding ground for cisgender perverts to gape at both women and men who have come to this space that is meant to be safe for them to gather without fear of being ridiculed and objectified.
+I am angered and realize that because San Francisco Pride (being more progressive) is more of a celebration than Pride in North Carolina it has actually become a breeding ground for perverts to gape at people who have come to this space that is meant to be safe for them to gather without fear of being ridiculed and objectified.
 I decide I must continue to be omnisexual for political reasons.

 +Almost all of my friends in California are lesbians.
 I play soccer with them, have parties with them, and go to their weddings.
 Most of them at first assume I am straight because I’m dating a man, and I feel I have to prove to them what omni means, so I call myself bisexual for a short time.
 It isn’t until I attend a fun, weekend-long lesbian soccer tournament and they see me make out with women that they believe me.
 At the next and then the next annual lesbian soccer tournament weekend, they expect to see me flirting with women.

 +I become close friends with a woman through my job and it is to her I reveal that I’m wondering if I should take on the label of queer.
-I am afraid of the term because it is not widely used and both straight and gay people seem to ridicule it.
+I am afraid of the term because it is not widely used and both straight and gay (etc), cis and trans (etc) people seem to ridicule it.
 I decide I am willing to accept I am queer around the same time my friend realizes he is transgender.
 As he transitions, I learn more about what it means to be transgender than I ever could read or discover on my own.
 He and I support each other as we grow into our newly realized identities.